LewisPeacockLab/rewire-keyboard/README.md

 ## Keyboard types

 Each keyboard incorporates 4 force-sensitive buttons and can be used left- or right-handed.
-There are currently 2 major keyboard types:
+There are currently 2 major keyboard types: (1) MRI compatible and (2) non-MRI compatible with vibrotactile stimulators.

-- MRI compatible (`mriKeyboard`)
+### MRI compatible (`mriKeyboard`)

 This keyboard consists of 2 components: the keyboard module and the controller module.
 Standard RJ45 cables are used to transmit force recordings from the keyboard (inside the scanner) to the controller (inside the control room).